hausdorff/i-like-you/README.md

 [hetexted.com](http://www.hetexted.com) is a website where confused twentysomethings send in text messages they've received from boys, and the users of the website vote on whether the boy likes them.

 To me this was begging to be turned into a machine learning classifier.

-In this project, I:
+Hence, I:

 1. scraped all of the lazy-loading front page using the JavaScript commands in `get-data.js`
 2. lifted all the images out of the resulting HTML using `get_data.py`